Near Islands: Flora and fauna

 Bald Eagles, which are common in the eastern and central Aleutian Islands, are much rarer in this part of the chain.
-It represents their westernmost natural habitat, and their only extension into the Eastern Hemisphere, since this part of the Aleutian chain runs past the International Date Line.
-Pairs have been observed on Agattu Island in 1937 and 1963 and also on Buldir Island.
-The species has been recorded in the western Aleutians casually in spring and fall.
-Prior to the 21st Century, there is only a single record on Shemya Island (one of the westernmost islands), which occurred on May 3, 1987.
+The Near Islands and the Rat Islands represent their westernmost natural habitat, and their only extension into the Eastern Hemisphere, since these two islands groups run past the 180th meridian.
+Pairs have been observed on Agattu in 1937 and 1963 and also on neighboring Buldir Island.
+Prior to the 21st Century, there is only a single record on Shemya (one of the westernmost islands), which occurred on May 3, 1987.